 California replaced one monopoly – the regulated utility – with another monopoly – a state-designed spot market called the “Power Exchange,” or PX.

-California abandoned the basic economic principles of “diversification” and forced the utility to buy all of its power supply from PX spot market.
+California abandoned the basic economic principles of “diversification” and forced the utility to buy all of its power supply from a volatile PX spot market and/or real time ISO balancing market.
 This policy is equivalent to forcing every California homeowner to finance his or her home with a variable rate mortgage.

 California created a new bureaucracy, the “Independent System Operator,” or ISO, to run the state’s electric transmission network that operated under a stakeholder Board of Directors controlled by local political interests.